akshayaky/amfoss-tasks/task-4/README.md

 This reduced the key combinations to 30 million.

-The ciphertext provided was defective so I created a ciphertext myself and after proper changes I got the plaintext.s
+The ciphertext provided was defective so I created a ciphertext myself and after proper changes I got the plaintext.